 After learning about the different student loan repayment plans, it’s time to take a close look at your budget.
 Use a spreadsheet or download an expense-tracking app to get a clear picture of your monthly cash flow.

 Based on your income and expenses, figure out how much you can afford to pay toward your student loans each month.
-Then, use a tool such as the Federal Student Aid Repayment Estimator to calculate your payments on different plans.
+Then, use a tool like the Federal Student Aid Loan Simulator to calculate your payments on different plans.

 When considering changing your repayment plan, ask yourself these questions:

 - Do I expect my income to rise over time?
 If so, you might opt for the graduated repayment plan.
 With this option, your payments will start low and gradually rise, but you’ll still pay off your debt in 10 years.

 - Am I working toward Public Service Loan Forgiveness (PSLF)?
-If you’re working toward PSLF, an IDR plan such as IBR, PAYE, or REPAYE is a good option.
+If you’re working toward PSLF, you’ll need to put your loans on an IDR plan to qualify.

-- Do I have Parent PLUS Loans?
-If you’re a parent borrower, your options for IDR plans are limited to ICR.
+- Do I have parent PLUS loans?
+If you’re a parent borrower, your only available IDR plan is Income-Contingent Repayment, and you’ll have to consolidate your loan first.

 - Do I need to pause my student loan payments altogether as a result of losing my job or returning to school?
 If this is the case, consider student loan deferment or forbearance to avoid default.

 The right plan will match your circumstances and make your monthly payments more manageable.
 But keep in mind that if you lower your monthly payments, you’ll likely pay more in interest in the long run.

 Again, if you have private student loans and need relief, you’ll need to speak with your loan servicer.
 It might offer temporary forbearance in the case of economic hardship.

 After taking a close look at your budget, you might reach the opposite conclusion: You can pay more each month and get out of debt even faster.
 If that’s the case, you can set up extra payments without penalty.